fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Cdn/v1.0.6/Unpublish-AzureRmCdnEndpointContent.md

 ```

 ## DESCRIPTION
-The **Unpublish-AzureRmCdnEndpointContent** cmdlet purges the content from an azure_2 Content Delivery Network (CDN) endpoint.
+The **Unpublish-AzureRmCdnEndpointContent** cmdlet purges the content from an Azure Content Delivery Network (CDN) endpoint.

 ## EXAMPLES